thesofakillers/GPTrue-or-False/README.md

 I would like to thank the team at [Hugging Face](https://huggingface.co/) for hosting OpenAI's detector publically.

-I would like to thank [Filip Stanis](https://github.com/fstanis) for providing a [boilerplate](https://github.com/fstanis/webextensions-webpack-boilerplate) for utilizing [webpack](https://webpack.js.org/) with the [WebExtensions API](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions).

 And of course, I would like to thank the team at [OpenAI](https://openai.com/) for developing GPT-2 in the first place.